 1. Card Games

 Games like Poker, Rummy, Blackjack, Teen Patti, and other games are often played during Diwali in an otherwise country where gambling is illegal.
 Heck, I was told to put away my playing cards at a restaurant when we were playing a memory game!
 Why do people gamble during Diwali?
-It’s considered to be lucky or even auspicious in some families, as Lakshmi, the Goddess of wealth would shower her blessings at this time of the year.
-So, if you are looking for a traditional Diwali party, dust off your old Poker set or playing cards and get ready for a long night of gambling, and hopefully some winning.
+It’s considered to be lucky or even auspicious in some families, as Lakshmi, the Goddess Of Wealth would shower her blessings at this time of the year.
+So, if you are looking for a traditional Diwali party, dust off your old Poker set and playing cards and get ready for a long night of gambling, and hopefully, some winning.

 If you are entertaining an older group of people, traditional Housie is a great choice.
 Again, people feel lucky during this time of the year so make sure you keep good gifts even for the low-value winners like Fast 5, Four Corners, First Line, and others, and an even better gift for the Full Housie.